 One example of what Icaros can do is take you flying through an animated canyon landscape with breathtaking speed.
 The interplay between the carriage holding the athlete and virtual reality produces an exceptionally realistic sensation of flying.
 The transmission of movement using the controller attached to the handlebar works with no delay whatsoever.

-After receiving the award ISPO BRANDNEW Overall Winner the shower of awards continued into Spring 2016.
-At the FIBO fitness fair in Cologne, ICAROS took second place for the Jury Award and the third place for the Trade Visitors Award.
-In addition, the design of ICAROS received an RedDot Design Award Honourable Mention.
+After receiving the award ISPO BRANDNEW Overall Winner the shower of awards continued.
+At the Fibo fitness fair in Cologne, Icaros took second place for the Jury Award and the third place for the Trade Visitors Award.
+In addition, the design of Icaros received an RedDot Design Award Honourable Mention.

 “The vision behind Icaros is that exercise can be fun.
 You can play and not have it weigh on your conscience.
 The era of tediously lifting weights, which so many people find so boring, is over,” explains Johannes Scholl, CEO of Icaros GmbH.
 His design is the logical combination of sports and entertainment in the digital world.

 A concept that industrial design student Johannes Scholl developed in 2010 while working as an intern at Munich innovation company HYVE as part of his thesis work.
 When he told his then-boss, Michael Schmidt, that he wanted to invent a new kind of sports equipment, the response was short and simple: “Great idea, but if you want to design a piece of sports equipment, don’t go for the home gym – do something spectacular.
 Make a machine that lets you fly.”
 And that is essentially how Icaros was born.